 The Doberman Pinscher, or Doberman, is a loyal, loving, and intelligent breed.
 It can also be energetic, boisterous, and very strong.
-Although the individual character is more important than sex, and you can socialize and train a young puppy to integrate into your family, there are some notable differences between the genders.
+Although the individual character is more important than the sex, and you can socialize and train a young puppy to integrate into your family, there are some notable differences between the two sexes.

 As with most breeds, the male will grow to be taller and heavier than the female.
 Males are also more prone to playfulness and are more comfortable in the company of strangers.
 They’re also messier and are more easily distracted.